Comparison results for the $p$-torsional rigidity on convex domains: Introduction and statement of main results

 \subsection{Structure of the paper.}

 The rest of the paper is organized as follows.
 In Section \ref{sectia2} we collect several basic properties of the normalized $p$-torsional rigidity.
 Section \ref{sectia3} is devoted to the proofs of the main results.
 In Section \ref{sectia4} we reformulate the comparison principle in terms of the average integral of the distance function to the boundary.
 In Section \ref{sec:model-families} we evaluate the scale-invariant functional $Q_p(\Omega)$ defined in \eqref{defQ} on several model families of convex domains, including rectangles, higher-dimensional orthotopes, planar ellipses, and triangles.
 In Section \ref{sec:limits} we discuss the limiting regimes as $p\to1^+$ and $p\to\infty$.
-Finally, Section \ref{sectia7} contains concluding remarks and a Saint-Venant type application of the main comparison theorem.
+Finally, Section \ref{sectia7} contains concluding remarks and {a fixed-volume monotonicity consequence for the unnormalised torsional rigidity}.